Loader (equipment): Wheel loaders

-The first wheel loader was invented by Volvo Construction Equipment in 1954, it was called H10.
-Back then it was based on a tractor and had a rear wheel drive.
-Today wheel loaders are articulated and the rear and front wheels are the same dimensions.
+The first wheel loader was invented by Frank G. Hough in 1939, it was called the Payloader.
+This machine consisted of a vertical mast affixed to the front of a tractor with a pair of loader arms running from the back of the machine ending in a forwards bucket, with the main lifting mechanism being driven a cable tensioned via vertically lifting hydraulic cylinder located inside the mast.
+Today wheel loaders are articulated, a design choice introduced in 1953 via Mixermobile's Scoopmobile series of wheel loaders.
+This articulation allows them both a superior turning radius and the ability to move the bucket in a small horizontal arc without having to move forward like a conventionally steering chassis.

 Armored wheel loaders

 The Israeli Combat Engineering Corps uses armored Caterpillar 966 wheel loaders for construction and combat engineering missions in militarily occupied territories such as the West Bank.
 They are often seen building or removing road blocks and building bases and fortifications.
 Since 2005, they have also been used to demolish small houses.
 The Israel Defense Forces added armor plating to the loader to protect it against rocks, stones, molotov cocktails, and light gunfire.

 Rio de Janeiro's police elite squad Batalhão de Operações Policiais Especiais (BOPE) has acquired one wheel loader designed for military use to open routes and make way for the police in Rio de Janeiro's slums, which are controlled, and blocked, by drug dealers.

 Several if not most countries have similar equipment.
 The Dutch armed forces for instance use models like the Werklust WG18Edef, which weighs 15 tons, 2 more than the corresponding unarmored civilian model.
 In addition, the Dutch military previously used extra armor modules covering most of the window surface with steel for extra protection.
 These were however not popular with the crews due to low visibility.

-The Turkish Army and Turkish Police use remote controlled armored wheel loader Tosun during the building of the Syria–Turkey barrier, the Operation Euphrates Shield, Operation Idlib Shield) and Operation Olive Branch.
+The Turkish Army and Turkish Police used remote controlled armored wheel loader Tosun during the building of the Syria–Turkey barrier, the Operation Euphrates Shield, Operation Idlib Shield) and Operation Olive Branch.